GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

   - Giskard allocates TokenTorq
   - Daneel deploys bots
   - Giskard opens TokenTorqDrains
+  - Robots mine Torq from TokenTorq
-  - Robots process Oracles to build and launch a new Starship Data Center.
+  - Robots process UpgradeOracles to build and launch a new Starship Data Center.
   - Robots open TorqFountains as Oracles are fulfilled along the way.
   - The UpgradeBRLA fires off UpgradeMintRequest darts to Issac.
   - Isaac mints RoboTorq according to the torq_timeline in the UpgradeMintRequest
   - Bondholders receive their DistoStreams
   - DistoStreams get diverted to Calvin's UpgradeFunnels as UpgradePledges
-  - UpgradeFunnels continue to fund the UpgradeBRLA
-  - The Oracles are used to continue processing the upgrade, spawning more RoboTorq, etc.
+  - UpgradeFunnels continue to fund the UpgradeBRLA, spawning more RoboTorq, etc.

-This will need to be studied carefully to understand how much Torq should be applied to Oracles in this process.
+This will need to be studied carefully to understand how much Torq should be applied to UpgradeOracles in this process.
 Oracles processed under this scheme may need to have special wage_share rates to avoid inflationary pressure.
 Again, another opportunity for many papers from Economists.
 I suspect upgrades will be one of the most studied aspects of this monetary system.

 A straightforward possibility for hedging inflation in this sim is to allocate a portion of every UpgradeMintRequest to Calvin, and those funds are fully parked until the next time Calvin is called upon, which is likely how Isaac will handle such an occurrence if undue inflation is observed in early runs.